Stencyl/stencylpedia/chapter-12/intro.md

 #### How do I view the official device logs outside of Stencyl?

 Use Device Monitor, which can be launched from Stencyl (under Debug > Android > Launch Device Monitor).

-#### What version of the Android SDK does Stencyl use?

-As of late 2018, we're up to API Level 28 (Pie).